SpinWaves/Akel/README.md

 # Getting started
 Developed mainly on Linux, AtlasEngine is, however, cross-platform and can be used on Windows, although it has not been tested on this OS (no information about MacOS, I have to find out).
 It is used with Premake5.
 GCC 9 is required because it uses C++17 features.
 Dependencies are provided (SDL2, OpenGL, Vulkan, GML) with the code.

-* Start by clonning the repo in your project's folder 'git clone https://github.com.Kbz-8/AtlasEngine'.
+* Start by clonning the repo in your project's folder '''git clone https://github.com.Kbz-8/AtlasEngine'''.
-* Create a "premake5.lua" file in your project's directory, here's an example of what it might look like if your AtlasEnigne folder is in the same directory as your premake5.lua file:
+* <details> <summary>Create a "premake5.lua" file in your project's directory, here's an example of what it might look like if your AtlasEnigne folder is in the same directory as your premake5.lua file: </summary>

         include "./AtlasEngine/vendor/premake/premake_customization/solution_items.lua"